Michael Moriarty

-Michael Moriarty (born April 5, 1941) is an American-Canadian actor and jazz musician.
-He received an Emmy Award and Golden Globe Award for his first acting role on American television as a Nazi SS officer in the 1978 mini-series Holocaust as well as a Tony Award in 1974 for his performance in the play Find Your Way Home.
-He played Executive Assistant District Attorney Benjamin Stone for the first four seasons (1990–1994) of the television show Law & Order.
+Michael Moriarty (born April 5, 1941) is an American-Canadian actor.
+He received an Emmy Award and Golden Globe Award for his role as a Nazi SS officer in the 1978 miniseries Holocaust and a Tony Award in 1974 for his performance in the play Find Your Way Home.
+He starred as Executive Assistant District Attorney Benjamin Stone for the first four seasons (1990–1994) of the television show Law & Order.
 Moriarty is also known for his roles in films such as Bang the Drum Slowly, Who'll Stop the Rain, Q: The Winged Serpent, The Stuff, Pale Rider, Troll, Courage Under Fire, and Shiloh.

 Early life

 Michael Moriarty was born in Detroit, Michigan, on April 5, 1941.
 He is the son of Eleanor (née Paul) and George Moriarty, a surgeon.
-His grandfather George Moriarty was a third baseman, umpire and manager in major league baseball for nearly 40 years.
+His grandfather George Moriarty was a third baseman, umpire, and manager in major-league baseball for nearly 40 years.

 Moriarty attended middle school at Cranbrook School in Bloomfield Hills before transferring to the University of Detroit Jesuit High School, graduating in 1959.
-He then matriculated at Dartmouth College, where he was a theatre college major, in the class of 1963.
-After receiving his Bachelor of Arts degree, he left for London, England, where he enrolled in the London Academy of Music and Dramatic Art (LAMDA), having received a Fulbright Scholarship.
+He then matriculated at Dartmouth College, where he was a theatre major, in the class of 1963.
+After receiving his bachelor of arts degree, he left for London, England, where he enrolled in the London Academy of Music and Dramatic Art, having received a Fulbright Scholarship.